Masterpiece Stories

 Cultural Ambassador

 The loss of Queen Mother Idia of Benin to a European collection does not deny the historical importance and artistic legacy found in the Kingdom of Benin.
 Modern Nigeria, the location of the former Kingdom of Benin, continues to revere its great past.
-They are proud of their heritage and their arts.
+They are proud of their heritage and their art.
 While Queen Mother Idia of Benin is no longer in-situ, its location does not diminish its grandeur and glory.
-It represents African ancestry, histories, customs, cultures, and fashion.
-Queen Mother Idia of Benin is now a cultural ambassador to the United Kingdom and the general western world.
+It represents African ancestry, history, customs, culture, and fashion.
+Queen Mother Idia of Benin is now a cultural ambassador to the United Kingdom and the general Western world.
 May her ambassadorship promote and advocate a reevaluation of Africa’s noble legacy to the world and the world’s ignoble treatment of Africa.

 Bibliography